Demolition Skateboard Derby

 the second kid says, giving Bro a fist bump.

 (Repeat fist bump.
 Begin laughter.)

 To live without experiencing some shame and blushes

 of admiration would surely be a wretched life,

 “Hey, man.
 Jump on,” Bro says,

 and rolling it to me.

 Mark Williams's poems have appeared in The Hudson Review, The Southern Review, Rattle, Nimrod, The American Journal of Poetry, New Ohio Review, and the anthology, New Poetry From the Midwest.
 Finishing Line Press published his chapbook, Happiness, in 2015.
-His fiction has appeared or is forthcoming in Indiana Review, Drunk Monkeys, and the anthologies, American Fiction and Boom Project: An Anthology.
+His fiction has appeared or is forthcoming in Indiana Review, Drunk Monkeys, and the anthologies, American Fiction and Boom Project: Voices of a Generation.
 He lives in Evansville, Indiana, where he seldom skateboards.
 This is his second appearance in Jokes Review.